Campaign Against Arms Trade: Structure and funding

 The campaign's ultimate decision-making body is its steering committee, of elected and appointed members and staff members.
 It employs a small number of paid staff who are supported by a large number of volunteers, without whom the campaign would not be able to function.
 There is a network of local groups and contacts who play a vital role in communicating its message and strengthening its campaigns.
 There are two special interest networks – the Christian Network and the Universities Network.
-Supporters receive copies of CAATnews quarterly magazine, mailings and ebulletins and are invited to attend an annual gathering, regional workshops and protests.
+Supporters receive copies of CAATnews quarterly magazine, mailings and e-bulletins and are invited to attend an annual gathering, regional workshops and protests.

 Individuals and supportive groups (local branches of peace organisations, trade unions, churches, etc.) donate around 80% of the running costs.
 As a campaigning organisation, it is unable to take advantage of many of the benefits open to charities, but makes applications for charitable funding to a small number of trusts and foundations for its research and educational work.

 It is a member of the European Network Against Arms Trade (ENAAT) and works together with similar organisations in other countries.